How to Clean Metal Before Welding: 5 Prep Steps

 Key Contaminants That Compromise Weld Quality

-Oil And Grease Residue
+Oil and Grease Residue

-Rust And Oxidation
+Rust and Oxidation

 Contaminant Type Impact on Weld Quality

-Oxidation Creates uneven surfaces, traps gases
+Oxidation Creates uneven surfaces and can trap gases

-Combined Effects Leads to porosity, weak points
+Combined Effects Can lead to porosity and weak points

-Health Risks Releases harmful gases during welding
+Health Risks May release harmful fumes during welding

-Dirt And Debris
+Dirt and Debris

 Effective Rust Removal Techniques for Welding Prep